Skip to content

 1. Authenticate to Exchange Online when prompted.

 2. Review the exported CSV in the script folder.
-The generated name uses the mailbox and date range:
+The performed-by script generated name uses a filesystem-safe mailbox value and date range:

 Example Output